Viking Chinchillas for Sale in Sammamish, WA

 Sometimes it takes a long time to introduce new chinchillas to each other, sometimes not.
-Young chins are more forgiving, but hormones can be developing and make them aggressive too.
 We recommend placing the chins in separate cages side by side for at least two weeks and maybe more to allow them to get used to each other's smell.
-Then switch the cages, putting them in the other's cage.
+After the first week, then switch the cages, putting them in the other's cage, and then again after week two.
+Empty the debris but don't clean them totally, smell is what it's about.
 Eventually they can be put in a neutral or clean cage together, but always be available to watch them and if necessary to intervene.
 Patience is the key here, keep trying and keep them close to each other.
 Some chilla's will take to anyone, and some will never take to another chin.
-Be prepared to house them separate if that becomes the case.
+Be prepared to house them separately if that becomes the case.

 Male chins are able to breed at the tender age of 8-10 weeks old.
 Females are not ready until about 6-8 months old, although some breeders have had the odd female that became pregnant at the age of 4 months.
 It's definitely better to have the females wait until they are at least eight months and older if possible, this gives them time to mature and achieve their maximum growth, especially in the pelvic region.
 Gestation is about 111 days from the day of mating, give or take a day or two.
 A litter can be one or up to six chins, but usually is one to two babies.
 Babies usually arrive in the wee hours of the morning but at times will appear later in the day.